 Conclusion: The myglory77mall Men’s Snowboard Military Pants are great for the occasional snowboarding experience.
 Its low-rise design mainly targets a specific market for people who want their jeans to fit below their hips.

-#4.
-DC Banshee 10k Snowboard Pants for Men
+4. DC Men’s Banshee 10k Water Proof Snowboard Pants

 The DC Banshee Snowboard Pants take advantage of the brand’s waterproofing technology.
 It has the 10k DC Weather Defense Technology and it translates to great defense from cold and wet weather.
 This pair of pants has a durable polyester construction with taffeta lining and a 40g insulation.